Air Quality Standard Permit for Municipal Solid Waste Landfills

 - a copy of the Standard Permit

-- a copy of NSPS WWW or MACT AAAA and all related reports and monitoring
+- a copy of NSPS WWW, NSPS XXX, or MACT AAAA and all related reports and monitoring

 - records documenting compliance with the above rules.